-- adoption of national shark plans are areas which appear to require further action to progress on the implementation of the Plan; - Regional Action Plan on Invasive Species: it seems that further efforts should be made to effectively address the threats that invasive species represent to the marine biodiversity in the Mediterranean region.
+- the Mediterranean region.
 In particular, action should be reinforced as regards awareness and training and the development of national action plans; - Regional Action Plan on Bird Species: great efforts have been made in advancing in the implementation of this plan by reporting Contracting Parties; - Regional Action Plan on Marine Vegetation: it appears that there is a need to increase efforts to advance in the implementation of this plan, by mapping main plant meadows and developing national action plans about these species; - Regional Action Plan on the Conservation of the Monk Seal: efforts made for the conservation of the monk seal varies form one reporting Contracting Party to another, depending on the presence of this species in national waters.
 It is worth pointing out that some reporting Contracting Parties are developing several projects and programmes aimed at protecting the Mediterranean Monk Seal; - Regional Action Plan on Turtles: it appears that efforts should be intensified in the following areas to further advance in the implementation of the plan: development and implementation of national action plans, the restoration of damaged nesting habitats and the implementation of monitoring programmes; - Regional Action Plan on Dark Habitats: a few initiatives have been put in place in some reporting Contracting Parties, which indicate the need to continue and strengthen efforts towards the implementation of this plan; - Regional Action Plan on Coralligenous and other Calcareous Bio-concretions: actions taken by reporting Contracting Parties, which projects for implementing this plan on motion, are a positive sign.
 To further enhance implementation, it seems that focus should be put on data modelling about Coralligenous and other Calcareous Bio-concretions species distribution; - To increase the quality of the national implementation reports, there is a need to further refine the UN Mediterranean knowledge platform (INFO/MAP) system, as well as to articulate practical ways and means to support Contracting Parties through capacity building activities to facilitate the submission of information and data, subject to available resources.

-Protocol on the Prevention of Pollution of the Mediterranean Sea by Transboundary Movements of Hazardous Wastes and their Disposal

-(Hazardous Wastes Protocol)
+Protocol on the Prevention of Pollution of the Mediterranean Sea by Transboundary Movements of Hazardous Wastes and their Disposal (Hazardous Wastes Protocol)

-- Number of Contracting Parties to the 1996 Hazardous Wastes Protocol on the 2016/2017 biennium: 7 - Number of reporting countries on the 2016-2017 biennium: 7 (4 national implementation reports submitted by Contracting Parties to the Hazardous Wastes Protocol)
+- Number of Contracting Parties to the 1996 Hazardous Wastes Protocol on the 2016/2017 biennium: 7 - Number of reporting countries on the 2016-2017 biennium: 9 (4 national implementation reports submitted by Contracting Parties to the Hazardous Wastes Protocol)

 299. Part I: Legal and Regulatory Measures.
-Part I seeks to determine whether Contracting Parties have established the legal framework to: (1) reduce and/or eliminate the generation of hazardous wastes (Article 5.2); (2) reduce the amount of hazardous wastes subject to transboundary
+Part I seeks to determine whether Contracting Parties have established the legal framework to: (1) reduce and/or eliminate the generation of hazardous wastes (Article 5.2); (2) reduce the amount of hazardous wastes subject to transboundary movement (Article 5.3); (3) restrict and/or prohibit the export import and transit of hazardous wastes (Article 5.4); (4) establish the notification procedure of the transboundary movement of hazardous wastes (Article 6) and (5) put in place enforcement measures (Article 5.5).

-- movement (Article 5.3); (3) restrict and/or prohibit the export import and transit of hazardous wastes (Article 5.4); (4) establish the notification procedure of the transboundary movement of hazardous wastes (Article 6) and (5) put in place enforcement measures (Article 5.5). - 300.
-Part II: Generation of Hazardous Wastes and Other Wastes.
+- 300. Part II: Generation of Hazardous Wastes and Other Wastes.
 Part II seeks to collect data on the total amount of generation of hazardous wastes generated under the different categories listed in the Hazardous Wastes Protocol. - 301.
 Part III: Transboundary Movements of Hazardous Wastes and Other Wastes.
 Part III seeks to collect data on the import and export movements of hazardous wastes. - 302.
 Part IV: Disposal which did not proceed as intended and accidents.
-Part IV seeks to collet data on accidents during the transboundary movement and disposal of hazardous wastes - 303.
+Part IV seeks to collect data on accidents during the transboundary movement and disposal of hazardous wastes - 303.
 Part V Enforcement Measures.
 Part V seeks to collect information on enforcement in order to verify that the provisions of the Hazardous Protocol are implemented.